*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 It’s super important to wear comfortable traveling shoes.
 While all those pretty shoes look great, you don’t want to get any blisters or aches after a long day of walking.
-Case in point, I have the cutest sandals from the States, these Indian sandals and I can only wear them to the supermarket.
+Case in point, I own the cutest colorful sandals from India that I bought from San Francisco.
+I can only wear them 100 meters walking to the supermarket.
 After that, they hurt!
 So please, get something cute and COZY!
 Think: arch support!
 Your feet will thank you.

 A sarong that doubles as a beach blanket and airplane blanket

 Call it what you want – but a sarong or pareo is always handy for traveling.
 It has so many uses.
 You can use it as a light blanket on a chilly airplane.
 You can use it as a swimsuit cover-up when you’re going from the pool to the hotel room.
 You can also use it as a beach blanket or a picnic blanket at the park!
 Read the reviews of how different women have used them.
 This one is soft, cozy, and non-see-through.

 While straw totes are darling in the summer, they are impractical in Barcelona.
 Bring a stylish purse, by all means.
 BUT, please make it be a crossbody so that bag snatchers can get away with your stuff.
 Nothing can ruin a trip like getting your stuff stolen.
 And sadly Barcelona is a city of pickpockets.
 I highly suggest this anti-theft travel purse by Travelon!
 It’s stylish in black, and it also has gold elements that make it look expensive.